 The final report must be written using standard fonts, have single-line spacing and 2.5 cm of upper, lower, left and right margins.
 It must not exceed 10 pages in length (excluding first page and results dissemination section).
-A final report template can be found <a href="https://excluding.nc.nlm.nc.n
+A final report template can be found here.
+Attach the report as a PDF file in the system.